multiversx/mx-exchange-docs/docs/xmex-and-energy/manage-energy.md

     <img src="/docs/xmex/energy-button.png" alt="Energy Button" width="724" />
 </div>

-You can access you energy dashboard from the top right menu button new the search input.
+You can access your energy Dashboard from the top right menu button next to the new search input.

 <div style={{ textAlign: 'center' }}>
   <img src="/docs/xmex/energy-dashboard.png" alt="Energy Dashboard" width="724" />
 </div>

-On this dashboard you can create new or manage all your batteries (positions that give energy) and see league details.
+On this dashboard you can create new or manage all your existing batteries (positions that give energy) and see league details.

 By pressing the “+ New” button you will be redirected to the Create Battery pages.